Prasanth-BS/Anime_Characters/README.md

 # Anime_Characters
 This repo will contain all the characters from all the anime.

-If get to this repo means that's right you gotta add the images of the characters that exist in all anime that you ever watched.
+If you have got to this repo means that's right you gotta add the images of the characters that exist in all anime that you ever watched.

 Guidelines :
   1. Add the pictures of the character in the folder that has the anime name that the character belongs.